 The Absent Report

 Next, I have a very simple sheet called the absent report that sits in a folder near the front of the room.
 I have multiple copies of it.
-When there are absent students, their absent buddy is suppose to take one of these reports out of the folder and fill it out through out the day with what we did and what is due.
+When there are absent students, their absent buddy is supposed to take one of these reports out of the folder and fill it out throughout the day with what we did and what is due.
 Then this form is left on the desk of the absent students.
-If by some chance (and it does happen), both students, the absent student and the absent buddy are gone, I just fill it in.
+If by some chance (and it does happen), both students, the absent student, and the absent buddy are gone, I just fill it in.
 You can download this form here for free!

 Supplying the Materials

 As we work through our day and I pass out materials, I always pass them out to the absent students too.
 For instance, if I pass out interactive notebook pieces, I place them on the desk of an absent student.
 If I pass out lab sheets, you guessed it, it goes on their desk.
 I do not place actual manipulatives or science lab materials on their desk, but instead, leave those in a corner for students to complete upon their return as a “station.”
 By doing this, the student has a “collection” of materials placed on his or her desk, ready and waiting upon return.
 Then I don’t have to gather the materials at all!